SparkDrago05/My-Memories/README.md

 # My Memories

 My Memories is a free to use software.
 It is a modern journal app.
-It has a stunnong look.
+It has a stunning look.
 You will feel comfortable in using it.

 ## Features